Popular Types Of Bathtubs & How To Pick The Right One For Your Home

 Nowadays, they come in a variety of materials, from wood, to steel, to smooth stone.
 Their tall, narrow shape makes them a great option if you want a standalone tub but don’t have a lot of space.

 While not necessarily for your bathroom, hot tubs are a popular choice for many looking to relax.
 Typically found outdoors, hot tubs feature multiple seats, steamy heated water and whirlpool jets to massage and stimulate your muscles.
+The cost of a hot tub doesn’t have to break the bank, either.

 If you’re interested in a big tub to relax in, but don’t have room in your bathroom, an outdoor hot tub might be your best option.